dhruvrjain/discord_bot/README.md

 - `/info` - Displays information about the bot and available commands.
 - `/ping` - Responds with "pong".
-- `/kill @someone` - Simulates a moon-breathing attack on the mentioned user.( Try to kill yourself or the bot )
+- `/kill @someone` - Simulates a moon-breathing attack on the mentioned user.( Try to kill yourself or the bot for fun )
+- `/revive @someone` - Revive the mentioned person after killing them
 - `/sorry` - Appologize to the bot after killing it

 ## Contributing